 Scientists believed that money and possessions were two of the most important things for happiness.

 Money, they said, was more important for happiness than experiences are.
-After all, while some things (these things) might be worth more than money, cold hard cash is still important.
+After all, while some things might be worth more than money, cold hard cash is still important.
 Money creates comfort and stability, and if you have plenty of bank savings you’re going to be pretty okay in most regards.
-All true.

 It was a truth I was living when I was 21.

 Back the I had just enough to be comfortable.
 But it was a job that I was not passionate about.
 21 year old me craved a more purposeful, meaningful job.
 So I left.
 That was 2003.

 That same year, psychologists Thomas Gilovich at Cornell University, New York, and Leaf Van Boven at the University of Colorado Boulder, published research revealing that experience is more important to happiness than money and possessions.
 This started the experiential living movement .

-James Wallman, author of Stuffocation: Why We’ve Had Enough of Stuff and Need Experience More Than Ever, says “[The idea that experience trumps possessions] has been informed by both small-scale experiments and nationally representative surveys.
+James Wallman, author of Stuffocation: Why We’ve Had Enough of Stuff and Need Experience More Than Ever [AMAZON], says “[The idea that experience trumps possessions] has been informed by both small-scale experiments and nationally representative surveys.
 Eight studies by reputable scientists with the same conclusion?
 That’s enough for me to believe a thing.”